 - 1997 was a tumultuous year for Neversoft.
 The MDK conversion were more complex and took far longer than expected, and the Big Guns game, which had been renamed to Exodus went through numerous design changes to satisfy Sony, but it was eventually cancelled in November 1997.
 The company shrunk back to just twelve employees.
 Neversoft then spent the next few months improving on their engine, while looking for more work.

 - In January 1998, Neversoft was about to run out of money, but luckily they had a fortunate business meeting with Activision, who were looking for developers for Apocalypse.
 Their Big Guns engine was ideal for the project and Activision and Neversoft sealed a business deal.

 - In May 1998 the development of Apocalypse was going along nicely, and Activision additionally requested a prototype of a skateboarding game from Neversoft.
 The development of the prototype was going really slow, since Neversoft really couldn't spare anyone from the development of Apocalypse.
-The initial prototypes impressed Activision, and when Apocalypse was done in October 1998, Neversoft immediately begun working on what later should become known as Tony Hawk's Pro Skater for the Playstation and Nintendo 64.
+The initial prototypes impressed Activision, and when Apocalypse was done in October 1998, Neversoft immediately began working on what would later become known as Tony Hawk's Pro Skater for the Playstation and Nintendo 64.
 At this time Neversoft consisted 15 people: six programmers, five artists, three level designers and Joel, the President.